 In this course, we will read selected works of American, British, and global literature.
 Beyond exposing ourselves to a number of excellent (and enjoyable) pieces of writing, the focus of this course is to understand how structure and style work to create and enhance meaning.
 Writing will be a major part of the course, as will be close reading.
 In-class AP-style essays, informal personal responses, and take-home essays will be practiced regularly.
 The primary goal will be to develop the necessary skills and knowledge in order to perform well on the AP exam at the end of the year.

 Introduction to Creative Writing is an entry-level course designed to help students learn to incorporate writing in their lives and to expose them to a workshop environment.
 Reading and writing activities will cover the basic elements of the four main genres of creative writing: fiction, poetry, drama, and nonfiction.
 Students will study the techniques of each genre through handouts, selections in the text, and the creation of their own pieces.
 There will be a short test and cumulative project at the end of each unit over the specific writings and practices we’ve covered.
 In lieu of a final exam, students will create a portfolio containing polished writing samples, a personal writing metaphor, and a self-evaluation.
 At the end of this semester, students will be familiar with themselves as both writers and critics.

-Advanced Creative Writing: Poetry is an elective course centered on the workshop environment.
-It is expected that students in this class already harbor a genuine interest in writing poetry.
-While we will cover concepts of poetic mechanics (language, sound, form, image, etc.) and major authors in the genre, students will spend the majority of the class establishing personal writing practices and developing their unique sense of poetics.
-In short, there will be reading, writing, and much discussing of students’ own poetry.
+Advanced Creative Writing: Drama is an advanced elective course centered on the workshop environment.
+It is expected that students in this class already harbor a genuine interest in writing drama.
+While we will cover concepts of dramatic mechanics (conflict, story structure, dialogue, character, etc.) and major authors in the genre, students will spend the majority of the class establishing personal writing practices and developing their own aesthetics.
+In short, there will be reading, writing and much discussing of students’ own work.